 The luteal phase is the longest stage in the menstrual cycle and can lead to hormonal changes that affect the skin negatively.
 Following ovulation, when the egg is released and settles in the uterus, progesterone and estrogen levels rise in preparation for a possible pregnancy.
 These hormones can activate oil glands, leading to clogged pores and increased inflammation, creating an ideal environment for acne-causing bacteria like C. acnes to thrive.
 If the egg is not fertilized, hormone levels will drop suddenly, and the body prepares for the menstrual phase, starting the cycle anew.

-PCOS can lead to acne because it causes the ovaries to produce more hormones called androgens, which stimulate the production of oil in the skin.
+PCOS can trigger acne by inducing the ovaries to generate an excess of androgen hormones, which can stimulate the production of sebum in the skin.

 TRADITIONAL HORMONAL ACNE TREATMENTS

-It can also come with some unpleasant side effects.
-Spironolactone is a category C medication, meaning it causes birth defects and has teratogenic effects.
-The side effects can range from a heavier menstrual cycle with intense cramps to mineral imbalances and gastrointestinal problems.
+Spironolactone may also lead to undesirable side effects.
+As a category C medication, it can result in birth defects and have teratogenic effects.
+The potential adverse effects of spironolactone range from a heavier menstrual cycle accompanied by severe cramps to mineral imbalances and gastrointestinal issues.

-Birth control also contains estrogen.
-Excess estrogen may make acne worse and leave us with other issues down the road due to neglect of the actual root causes.
-Estrogen can increase growth of fungus (like candida) and shift bacterial balance in the gut (SIBO & gut dysbiosis).
-It also depletes nutrients like Vitamins A, B, C, and E, Selenium, Zinc, and Magnesium.
-All of these nutrients are essential for liver detoxification and proper thyroid function.
+Birth control contains estrogen which can have adverse effects on acne and lead to other problems in the future if the root causes are ignored.
+Estrogen can promote the growth of fungi such as candida and disrupt the balance of bacteria in the gut, leading to SIBO and gut dysbiosis.
+It can also deplete important nutrients like Vitamins A, B, C, and E, Selenium, Zinc, and Magnesium, all of which are necessary for liver detoxification and optimal thyroid function.